eparey/AnnotateSnakeMake/README.md

 ### Test set

-The test sets serves as a an example for input data specification and formatting (see `config/config.yaml` and `resources/`).
+The test sets serves as an example for input data specification and formatting (see `config/config.yaml` and `resources/`).

-- The pipeline has to be run from the `AnnotateSnakeMake` folder with the snakemake environnment activated (see above to create the 'snakemake' conda env):
+- The pipeline has to be run from the `AnnotateSnakeMake` folder with the snakemake environment activated (see above to create the 'snakemake' conda env):

 	```
 	cd AnnotateSnakeMake